-- Read Inputs: The physical input states are written to the %I input memory variables and other system operations are executed. - 2.
+- 1. Read Inputs: The physical input states are written to the %I input memory variables and other system operations are executed. - 2.
 Task Processing: The user code (POU, and so on) defined in the task is processed.
 The %Q output memory variables are updated according to your application program instructions but not yet written to the physical outputs during this operation. - 3.
-Write Outputs: The %Q output memory variables are modified with any output forcing that has been defined; however, the writing of the physical outputs depends upon the type of output and instructions used. - For more information on defining the bus cycle task, refer to the EcoStruxure Machine Expert Programming Guide and Modicon M241 Logic Controller Settings (see page 83).
-For more information on I/O behavior, refer to Controller States Detailed Description - For more information on I/O benavior, refer to Controller States Detailed Description (see page 60). - 4.
-Remaining Interval time: The controller firmware carries out system processing and any other lower priority tasks.
+Write Outputs: The %Q output memory variables are modified with any output forcing that has been defined; however, the writing of the physical outputs depends upon the type of output and instructions used.

+For more information on defining the bus cycle task, refer to the EcoStruxure Machine Expert Programming Guide and Modicon M251 Logic Controller Settings (see page 75).

+4. Remaining Interval time: The controller firmware carries out system processing and any other lower priority tasks.